paycoreio/docs/docs/integration/make-payouts.md

 ![Mass payouts](images/masspay-api.svg)

-PayCore.io’s Payout API is a mass payout solution that enables businesses to initiate hundreds of supplier payments or vendor payments through an easy to use, intuitive API.
+{{custom.company_name}}’s Payout API is a mass payout solution that enables businesses to initiate hundreds of supplier payments or vendor payments through an easy to use, intuitive API.

 Completely automate your payout process by sending payout orders via the [Commerce Private API](/integration/api-references/#commerce-private-api).